godaddy/gasket-blog/_posts/2020-12-10-api-preset.md

 ---
 layout: post
-title:  "Creating a NodeJS API with the Gasket API Preset in 10 minutes or less!"
+title:  "Creating a Node.js API with the Gasket API Preset in 10 minutes or less!"
 date:   2020-11-03 11:00:00 -0700
 featured_img: ../assets/posts/api-preset/cover.jpg
 author: Kawika Bader
 author_twitter: kawikabader
 author_img: kawikabader.jpg
 tags: [Node.js, Swagger, API, How-To, Javascript]
-excerpt: Create a simple API with NodeJS and Express, using the Gasket API Preset.
+excerpt: Create a simple API with Node.js and Express, using the Gasket API Preset.
 We'll also get a glimpse into generating API documentation with the new Gasket Swagger Plugin!
 ---

-In this article, we'll learn how to create a simple API with NodeJS and Express, using the Gasket API Preset.
+In this article, we'll learn how to create a simple API with Node.js and Express, using the Gasket API Preset.
 We'll also get a glimpse into generating API documentation with the new Gasket Swagger Plugin!

 ## Background